 LARRY LEDERMAN PHOTOGRAPHY FELLOWSHIP

-The New York Botanical Garden (NYBG)’s Humanities Institute cordially invites applicants for a nine-month Larry Lederman Photography Fellowship, awarded to an outstanding photographer whose work focuses on gardens or landscapes.
+The New York Botanical Garden (NYBG) cordially invites applicants for a nine-month Larry Lederman Photography Fellowship, awarded to an outstanding photographer whose work focuses on gardens or landscapes.
 The grant is awarded annually to an established or emerging photographer whose work demonstrates excellence and a creative approach to the art of landscape photography.

-The application period runs from September 15 through December 15, 2023.
-The selected Fellow will receive a $20,000 grant disbursed in installments for a nine-month term, March 1 through November 30, 2024, during which time the Fellow will have complimentary access to NYBG’s 250-acre landscape and historic collections.
+The application period runs from October 10, 2025, through January 30, 2026.
+The selected Fellow will receive a $20,000 grant disbursed in two installments for a nine-month term, March 15 through December 15, 2026, during which time the Fellow will have complimentary access to NYBG’s 250-acre landscape and historic collections.

 A nomination and advisory committee appointed by NYBG will assess applications.
 The committee will consider the appreciation for natural beauty that the applicants’ proposals will inspire.
-Todd Forrest, NYBG’s Arthur Ross Vice President for Horticulture and Living Collections; Rhonda Evans, Director of NYBG’s LuEsther T. Mertz Library; Lucas Mertehikian, Director of NYBG’s Humanities Institute; Jay A. Levenson, Director of the International Program at the Museum of Modern Art; Bryan Whitney, member of the International Center of Photography faculty; and photographer John Maggiotto.
+Committee members include: Todd Forrest, NYBG’s Arthur Ross Vice President for Horticulture and Living Collections; Rhonda Evans, Director of NYBG’s LuEsther T. Mertz Library; Lucas Mertehikian, Fellowship Coordinator at NYBG; Jay A. Levenson, Director of the International Program at the Museum of Modern Art; Bryan Whitney, member of the International Center of Photography faculty; and photographer John Maggiotto.

 At the end of the term, the Fellow is required to submit a portfolio of signed prints and digital images for inclusion in the Garden’s LuEsther T. Mertz Library and archives.
 An additional stipend will be available to cover the cost of printing and preparing the portfolio.
 The Fellow should also make themselves available to participate in a presentation, event, or exhibition arranged by NYBG.